Pet adoption saves lives. Adopt a pet and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Our main facility is located in El Dorado Hills, California on the Digiorno family ranchette, a 14.3 acre property with a 7-stall barn, a hay/storage barn, paddock areas, and a large pasture area with a seasonal creek.
 In addition to the horses, there are resident goats, sheep, and chickens, as well as dogs (Bouvier Des Flandres) and cats.

 Adoption fees are based on a multitude of factors including the horses’s age, type, and health status, as well as training and experience.
-Adoption fees are one of AAE’s primary sources of funds for recouping some of the rescue and maintainance costs associated with our horses.
+Adoption fees are one of AAE’s primary sources of funds for recouping some of the rescue and maintenance costs associated with our horses.
 Adoption fees are returned entirely to the program and used for supporting costs associated with ongoing care of existing horses and future rescue efforts.